ArijitChakrabarti/Cifar-10-Deep-Learning-FoundationKeras-Tuner-Arijit/README.md

         | Hyperband serach | Random search | Bayesian Optimization |
 <br><br>
 - Comparision of the outcomes of the different models

+You can download the CIFAR 10 dataset from kaggle -> https://www.kaggle.com/c/cifar-10